joelstevick/easy-dom-testing/README.md

 [This example]() illustrates how to use *mergeConfig* and *POM*.

 Notes:
-- a common configuration object is used when setting up testing-library (calling render()); only those declarations and providers that are specific to the tested component are included *in* the describe block.
+- a common configuration object is used when setting up testing-library (the call to *render()*); only those declarations and providers that are specific to the tested component are included *in* the describe block.
 You should adopt this pattern for you own project to reduce boilerplate.

 ***This page is under construction...***